MisterIcing/archiveDocker/README.md

 	- Output:
 		- 200: Newline joined string of all the files
 		- 202: No URL/identifier
+		- 204: Options confirmation
 		- 406: Invalid identifier

 - POST `/api/download`
-	- Begins download from internet archive to storage (`backend/output`)
+	- Begins download from internet archive to storage (`/app/output`)
 	- Inputs:
 		- `url`: archive identifier or url with identifier
 	- Optional Inputs: